mverboom/build/BUILD.md

 Destination directory where compiled software should be put.

 CACHEDIR (defaults to ~/cache)
-Download cache directory
+Download cache directory where downloaded files are placed.

 TMPDIR (defaults to ~/temp)
-Temporary build directory
+Temporary directory where the software building takes place.

-BASEDIR (defaults to /opt)
-Directory where software should be installed to

 RECIPEDIR (defaults to ~/recipes)
-Directory with recipes
+Directory with recipe files.

 PKGLIST (defaults to RECIPEDIR/pkglist)
-File with package administration
+File used for package administration.

 PKGDIR (defaults to ~/packages)
 Directory where built packages are placed

 TODEBREPO
-Points to script to use to publish Debian package to repository will get -q parameter passed if build is called with -q can be called with multiple package names in 1 go
+Points to script to use to publish Debian package to repository.
+This script can get the -q (quiet) option passed if the build process is run with -q.
+If multiple packages are processed, all which be passed to the script in a single go.

 INSTDEP (defaults to yes)
-Set to yes to try and automatically install build dependancies.
-In order for this option to work, the user who runs the script needs sudo rights to install packages.
+If set to yes will try to install the required packages specified in the recipe for the build.
+This requires the user running the script to have sudo rights to install packages.

 DEINSTDEP (defaults to yes)
-Set to yes to try and automatically uninstall build dependancies.
-In order for this option to work, the user who runs the script needs sudo rights to remove packages.
+if set to yes will try to remove the packages that were required for the build process.
+This requires the user running the script to have sudo rights to remove packages.

+PKGPOSTFIX
+This optional parameter defines an addition to the package name and can help identify package build by the script in a repository or system.

+POSTBUILD
+This can point to an optional script to be run after the build process is complete.
+The included debclean script can for example be used here.

+BUILDING

+During building recipes are used for the various steps in the build process.
+Below the specific recipe sections will be discussed for the different operation modes.

+RECIPE

+A recipe is build up in .ini file style format.
+Each section has a specific name and contains the information required for its function.
+Not every section is mandatory.

+GENERIC

+Sections in recipes not related to an operation mode are:

+[INFO] (optional)

+The following options can be set:

+excludefromall
+If this option is set to 1, the recipe will not be included when running the build script with the -a flag.
+This can be useful for recipes under development, not ready to include in a nightly run.

+Check version

+OLD BELOW

 BUILDING PACKAGE